An idea that works

 Have you tested your idea?

 "Test it – not just with friends who will be too polite to tell the truth but with honest people who would make up your ideal target audience, and then listen to the feedback," said Lisa McCartney, chief "PLYTer" at educational math board game company PLYT.

 "If your target sample is saying [your idea] is fantastic and [asking] where can they get it, you know that you're onto something, but if they are less than enthusiastic, it's probably not as good an idea as you thought."

 Are you open to advice?

-"Success happens when you are willing to listen and consider others' advice," said Angie Yasulitis, CEO and managing partner at YaZo Marketing and Business Development Strategies.
+"Success happens when you are willing to listen and consider others' advice," said Angie Yasulitis, CEO and managing partner at The YaZo Group.
 "Most good ideas take some tweaking to get to market.
 Being closed-minded is a business killer."

 How will you market your business?